Preserving Family Photographs | 7 Steps to Secure & Share Your History

 7. assemble your metal section frame or prepare a Gallery 12 Wood Frame

-9. hang your newly-framed photo (out of direct sunlight / florescent light) and enjoy it every day!
 When displaying family papers and photographs, exposure to all light (visible and ultraviolet) can cause fading, darkening, and other changes.
 The best protection from light is to display copies of the originals and keep the originals in a box.
-If you display the original items, use ultraviolet filtering glass or acrylic in the frame, and avoid daylight and fluorescent lighting.
+If you display the original items, use ultraviolet-filtering glass or acrylic in the frame, and avoid direct exposure to daylight and fluorescent lighting.

 Step 7 – Printing & Sharing Copies